emw42280/LAPD-Crime-Data/README.md

 <img width="1329" alt="image" src="https://github.com/user-attachments/assets/bdb7cd55-b9c5-4623-acd4-e83d2505dae4" />
 We chose the five crimes with the highest frequency of occurence.
 The data with these crimes is more reliable to answer our general question of patterns as the crimes occur more.

-- We discluded identity theft because..
+- We discluded identity theft because it doesn't behave the same way seasonally as the physical crimes we're studying, so including it would dilute our insights
 - We discluded burglary from vehicle because we already included general burglary

 ## **Why This Question is Interesting and Important:**
-Revealing seasonal crime trends helps law enforcement plan ahead, allocate resources, and raise public awareness during high-risk months.
+Identifying seasonal patterns in assault, battery, burglary, vandalism, and vehicle theft helps law enforcement plan ahead, allocate resources efficiently, and launch targeted public awareness efforts during high-risk months.
+By anticipating when certain crimes are more likely to occur, agencies can increase patrols, adjust staffing, and encourage preventative actions from the community.
+This leads to more effective crime prevention, better resource management, and improved public safety outcomes.

 ## **The Manipulations Applied to The Data Set as Part of the Analysis:**
 - Year (2020-2023 to disclude possible bias)
-- Crime description (5 crimes with most volatility throughout the year)
+- Crime description (5 crimes with highest frequency of occurence)

 ## **Analysis and Results:**
 Assault:
-- Appears to peak in the summer consistently
+- Assaults show a small seasonal peak in the summer months, particularly in July, with a noticeable dip during the winter months (February and December).
+This suggests that assaults may increase slightly with warmer weather, possibly due to more outdoor activities and social interactions.

 Battery:
-- Crimes involving battery appear to decrease with the start of the new year and increases in warmer months
+- Simple battery incidents follow a similar pattern to assault, with higher counts during the summer (June and July) and a decline in the winter (especially February).
+The peak in the summer months indicates that battery incidents may also be influenced by seasonal social activity.

 Burglary:
-- Peaked during spring 2020, with covid locksdowns.
+- Burglaries slightly increase during the summer months, peaking around June and July.
+There is a drop-off during the early part of the year (February and March) and again in late fall and winter.
+This pattern supports the idea that burglary is higher when people are more likely to be away from home during vacations.

 Vandalism:
-- Remained stable year round (2020, 2023), peaked in summer (2021), Peaked in spring (2022)
+- Vandalism cases stay relatively steady throughout the year but show slight rises in the spring and early summer (April to July) and drop off during the colder months.
+This trend suggests that vandalism may correlate with increased outdoor presence and less deterrent from cold weather.

 Stolen Vehicles:
-- Increased during covid lockdown.
-In 2021 & 2023 peak months were October-November
+- Stolen vehicle reports show the strongest seasonal pattern, peaking sharply in the summer, especially in August, and remaining higher through fall.
+The lowest numbers occur during the winter (especially February).
+This indicates that warmer months may see increased vehicle theft, possibly due to more travel and more vehicles being left unattended.

 ## **Possible Bias:**
 The frequency of our selected violent crimes appears to drastically fall off after 2023.
 We’re not sure if this is an accurate representation, possibly a hole in the dataset.